Tradeshift/actions-git/README.md

 ### configure-from-gpg-key

 Configure the local `git` to use the name, email and signature specified in the supplied GPG key.
-Example below will commit as `tradeshiftcicomponents`.
+Example below will commit as the tradeshift CI user, by configuring `git` from the supplied GPG key.
+Any GPG key should work.

 ```yaml
 steps: